eevanwong/eevanwong/README.md

 ### 🙌 About

-I'm a first year Systems Design Engineering student at the University of Waterloo.
+I'm an incoming second year Systems Design Engineering student at the University of Waterloo.
 I'm interested in a lot of development, competitive sports and esports, and anything inbetween!

 While mainly a JS/TS developer, I've been learning web technologies regarding Go.
 Currently looking for internships in summer 2022.